pjwerneck/besiege-scripts/README.md

 If you never tuned a multicopter, I have bad news for you: it's the most boring and annoying part.

-If you fly multicopters and tuned a lot of them, I have good news for you: because there are no wind or pressure disturbances, no sensor noise, and the propellers have a lot of drag, you can fly well by tuning just the Kp parameters.
-Tuning Kd might give you a more locked-in feeling, but in most flight modes Ki isn't necessary and will add overshoot, which is undesirable
+If you fly multicopters and tuned a lot of them, I have good news for you: because there are no wind or pressure disturbances and no sensor noise, you can fly well after tuning only the Kp parameters.
+Tuning Kd might give you a more locked-in feeling, but in most flight modes Ki isn't necessary and will add overshoot, which is undesirable.

 Since the flight modes are just a series of cascaded PID controllers, you should tune them in the following order: